middleman/middlemanapp.com/source/getting-started/welcome.html.markdown

     :::bash
     cd my_project
-    middleman server
+    bundle exec middleman server

 This will start a local web server running at: http://localhost:4567/

 You can create and edit files in the `source` folder and see the changes reflected on the preview web-server.

-Note that changes to the `config.rb` file will require middleman server to be restarted before they take effect.
 You can stop the preview server from the command-line using CTRL-C.

 ### Unadorned middleman command

 Running `middleman` without any commands is the same as starting a server.

     :::bash
-    middleman
+    bundle exec middleman

 This will do exactly the same thing as `middleman server`.